 A regular, properly designed exercise program is what people need to prevent falls and fractures.
 Strength training doesn’t just strengthen muscles, it also strengthens bones while improving balance, flexibility, and coordination.
 Activities that put stress on bones (such as strength training) motivate bone-forming cells to do their thing.
 Whenever you push or pull on the bones while doing weight-bearing exercise, the bones wake up to form more bone cells = stronger bones.

 We know what you’re thinking because it’s a common thought: being active means you’re more likely to fall and break a bone.
 This cycle of fear and inactivity keeps people from taking control of their own bodies.
 You should always consult your doctor before making a drastic change to your fitness regimen.
 But you should also consult a professional trainer that specializes in developing a training program built around your body’s needs and your personal goals.
-Look for a trainer who is dedicated to methods that are based on up-to-date science and research, like the experts at Loyalty Fitness.
+Look for a trainer who is dedicated to methods that are based on up-to-date science and research, like the exercise experts at Loyalty Fitness.

 Safe & Effective Training